Santa's Little Helper: Role in The Simpsons

 Santa's Little Helper is a greyhound dog that appears on the animated television sitcom series The Simpsons and is the pet dog of the Simpson family.
 He can often be seen on the show in minor appearances, although there have been some episodes that feature him heavily, including the first episode of The Simpsons.
 In that episode, "Simpsons Roasting on an Open Fire" (season one, 1989), Homer discovers that he has no money to buy Christmas presents for the family.
 Desperate for a miracle, he and Bart go to the greyhound racing track on Christmas Eve in hopes of winning some money.
-Although Homer has inside information on which dog is the most likely to win, he instead bets on a last-minute entry, Santa's Little Helper (here despite being brown), believing the dog's Christmas-inspired name to be a sign.
+Although Homer has inside information on which dog is the most likely to win, he instead bets on a last-minute entry, Santa's Little Helper, believing the dog's Christmas-inspired name to be a sign.
 However, the greyhound finishes last.
 As Homer and Bart leave the track, they watch the dog's owner abandon him for losing the race.
 Bart pleads with Homer to keep the dog as a pet and he agrees after it affectionately licks him on the cheek.
 When Bart and Homer return home, Santa's Little Helper is assumed by the rest of the family to be a Christmas present.
 Years later, the family would find breeder and trainer Les Moore and reunite their pet with his mother She-Biscuit.

 In various episodes, Santa's Little Helper can be seen chewing on newspapers and other objects in the Simpsons' household, destroying furniture, and digging holes in the backyard.
 In "Bart's Dog Gets an "F" (season two, 1991), he manages to infuriate the entire family by destroying valued items in the home.
 As a result, Homer and Marge want to get rid of the dog, but Bart and Lisa convince them that he can be trained at an obedience school.
 Santa's Little Helper does not do well there as Bart is unwilling to use a choke chain suggested by the instructor.
 The night before the final exam, Bart and Santa's Little Helper play, thinking it will be their last few hours together.
 This bonding breaks down the communication barrier, allowing the dog to understand Bart's commands, and consequently pass the obedience school.